OpenAPITools/openapi-generator/samples/openapi3/client/petstore/go-experimental/go-petstore/docs/EnumTest.md

 ### SetOuterEnum

-`func (o *EnumTest) SetOuterEnum(v NullableOuterEnum)`
+`func (o *EnumTest) SetOuterEnum(v OuterEnum)`

-SetOuterEnum gets a reference to the given NullableOuterEnum and assigns it to the OuterEnum field.
+SetOuterEnum gets a reference to the given OuterEnum and assigns it to the OuterEnum field.

 ### SetOuterEnumExplicitNull